 When I was seven years old, Poppop had a severe heart attack.
 This was a very frightening experience as I loved Poppop and didn’t understand what was happening to him.
 He had another heart attack shortly after the first one, which changed him dramatically.
 I remember being very concerned about him asking him regularly if he was okay.
 He would respond by saying “Yes” as he lit another big cigar.

 Poppop was changing, and not for the better.
 He was depressed and was withdrawing from all his family.
 I could feel his sadness and didn’t know what to do.
-One morning, my mom got a phone call from Mamie saying that Poppop had transitioned during the night.
-When my mother told me of Poppop’s death, I went into shock.
+One morning, my Mom got a phone call from Mamie saying that Poppop had transitioned during the night.
+When my Mom told me of Poppop’s death, I went into shock.
 I had just hugged him good night the day before and felt that he was struggling to be alive.
 He had always been jolly and caring and in the last few months of his life, he was very sad and withdrawn.

 His absence had a tremendous impact on me.
 I felt lost without him around, and I could not understand what I was missing.
 Everyone in his family also seemed sad and lost after his death.